morikuni-keiichi/AB-NESOR_F90/readme.md

 Some specific data is output in log.csv.

-- `--at=`
 This option enables to automatically determine the values of the number of inner iterations and the relaxation parameter.
 A value for this option must be provided;
 possible values are
--- `0`: turn off the automatic parameter tuning
+-- `0`: disable the automatic parameter tuning (The values of the NR-SOR inner-iteration parameters can be specified.)
--- `1`: turn on it.
-The values of the NR-SOR inner-iteration parameters can be automatically tuned at each restart or specified by you.
+-- `1`: enable it (The values of the NR-SOR inner-iteration parameters can be automatically tuned at each restart.)

 - `--nin=`: Nonnegative integer
 This option determines the